Everything wrong with 'boutique hotels'

 - The shower had two settings - ‘off' or ‘3rd degree burns'.
 Seemed like the control mechanism was installed badly (presumably installed by the same person who did the toilet controls.)

 - In fact, they need to sack whoever designed and installed the bathroom.
 Take for example the position of the toilet vs the position of the toilet paper.
 The toilet itself is set forward, creating an additional gap to the back wall where the paper holder is, so you need 6ft arms just to reach it.
 And getting a double hernia every time you reach for some paper is not my idea of fun.

 Someone’s cut the tile wrongly, most likely realised they’ve done it wrong, but then just thought ‘ah sod it' and carried on, instead of doing it again, properly.
 I could have done a better job than that, and my tiling is shocking.
 And let’s not even begin to wonder what happens when moisture now inevitably gets in behind there.

 The controls are not even vaguely flush nor affixed to the toilet cabinet.
 Had I wanted, I could have wedged my finger in to that gap and pulled it right out.

 Exhibit C: Bathroom doors

-These fold-y doors were sort of on the way to achieving a nice niche feature (try saying that quickly).
+It had these fold-y bathroom doors which were sort of on the way to achieving a nice niche feature (try saying that quickly).
 I’ve not seen them before, so yep, that might tick a boutique box, if done properly.
 But the handle is in the wrong place (based on the geometry of the folding mechanism) so as to make them thoroughly awkward to use, but, moreover, the doors don’t actually close flush with the door jambs.
 So if I need to attend to something in the bathroom, I can’t actually shut the doors properly, which means anyone else in the room gets a nice experience themselves. #facepalm

 I could go on… but by now I hope I’ve made my point so I shall end it there.